TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

 It is the developing countries like China and Afghanistan that have seen the biggest improvement in life expectancy.
 The developed countries like Japan and the Scandinavian countries have also seen an improvement, but not nearly as drastic.
 As one could expect, it becomes harder and harder to push the boundaries of human longevity.
-The different mortality rates also gives rise to a quite different population structure.
+The different mortality rates also gives rise to a quite different population structures.
 In developing countries the population is much younger, while in developed countries the population is much older.
 This is illustrated in the following plot.

 <iframe src="/age.html"